logicalclocks/feature-store-api/docs/hopsworksai/aws/eks_ecr_integration.md

   </figure>
 </p>

 Choose the VPC of your EKS cluster.
 It's name should have the form *eksctl-YOUR-CLUSTER-NAME-cluster*.
-You can also find it using the *VPC ID* you noted in [Step 4](#step-4-open-hopsworks-required-ports-on-your-eks-cluster-security-group).
+You can also find it using the *VPC ID* you noted in [Step 4](#step-4-open-hopsworks-required-ports-on-your-eks-cluster-security-group) (click on the refresh button if the VPC is not in the list).
 Then click Next:

 <p align="center">
   <figure>